jpfeiffer16/Wanderer/README.md

 ```bash
 $ npm install
 ```
 The directory structure of the app is currently pretty simple.
-Modules/Functionality is stored if `modules/`, types and utilities are stored in `types/`.
+Modules/Functionality are stored in `modules/`, types and utilities are stored in `types/`, external processes (such as the structure analysis and tesseract monitor) are kept in `/proc`

 ##Notes
 Tested on:
 * Arch Linux tty terminal
+* Xterm on Arch linux
 * KDE Plasma Konsole on Arch Linux(Works but with some fonts are there display issues.
 Recomend the Terminus font)
 * LXDE LXTerminal on Arch Linux(Works but with some fonts are there display issues.)
 * Gnome Terminal on Ubuntu 15.04